Playtime Advocates for Children's Needs

 - Deeper public and local government understanding of the evidence-based benefits of play in healthy childhood development, particularly for children experiencing the trauma of homelessness.

-Some background: During the summer of 2019, Playtime conducted a survey with Playtime parents to hone in on areas of need.
+During the summer of 2019, Playtime conducted a survey with Playtime parents to hone in on areas of need.
 Housing was, of course, the number one issue, but we discovered that transportation was a close second.
-Many families living in the hotel shelters struggled to get to work and to get their children to school on time because of lengthy commutes on public buses and Metro trains.
-Upon learning this, we alerted the city, but it took weeks to get city officials to listen to us.
+Many families living in the hotel shelters struggled to get to work and to get their children to school on time because of lengthy commutes.
+Upon learning this, we alerted the city, but it took months for city officials to listen.
 In the interim, we received a generous $15,000 emergency grant from the Philip L. Graham Fund that provided ride-share gift cards to 75 Playtime families living in the hotels to help their kids get to school during December 2019.

 Initially, the city agreed to begin a pilot program that was due to end on February 29, 2020, but with more advocating from some of our supporters like D.C.
 Education Coalition for Change and a little media coverage, the shuttle was extended through the end of the school year.
 Then Covid hit and the schools shut down; shortly thereafter, the last of the overflow shelter hotels closed.
 Transportation needs for all families experiencing homelessness must be continually evaluated and addressed pro-actively to ensure their rights the under McKinney Vento Law are respected.